MediciHouse07/Learning_Records/economic_money_banking.md

 - 4T USD a day in foreign exchange, very high fraction of it is high frequency trading

+### 3-2

+2022/09/14

+- CIP,  UIP, Expected hypothesis of the term structure; formulas
+- UIP and EH of Term structure are about the future
+- F/S forward exchange rate divided by spot exchange rate

+### 3-3

+2022/09/14

+### 3-4

+2022/09/14

+- due to means people hold the bill, due from means people need to repay money
+- Rstar means foreign exchange part, R dnotes spot part
+- 4 T number daily is for all FX market
+- what financial people does is to make all the things go even though currencies are different
+-

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>